ohkami-rs/ohkami/README.md

 ### `"openapi"` : OpenAPI document generation

+`"openapi"` provides highly integrated OpenAPI support.

-Ohkami supports *as consistent as possible* OpenAPI document generation, where most of the consistency between document and behavior is automatically assured by Ohkami's internal work.
+This enables *as consistent as possible* OpenAPI document generation, where most of the consistency between document and behavior is automatically assured by Ohkami's internal work.

 Only you have to